 NEWS

-Kate appeared on the podcast "Traumaturgy" to discuss theatrical intimacy, training during the pandemic, and certification in intimacy work.
+Kate appeared on the podcast "THED Talks" to discuss theatrical intimacy and ways to advocate for students in higher education.
 Check it out here!

 ABOUT DR. KATE BUSSELLE